Digraphia: Theoretical aspects

 Linguists who study language and gender have analyzed gender-differentiated speech varieties ("genderlects", usually spoken by women), and there are a few cases of scripts predominantly used by women.
 Japanese hiragana was initially a women's script, for instance, used by Murasaki Shikibu to write The Tale of Genji.
-Chinese Nüshu script (literally "women's writing) is a simplification of characters that was traditionally used by women in Jiangyong County of Hunan province.
+Chinese Nüshu script (literally "women's writing”) is a simplification of characters that was traditionally used by women in Jiangyong County of Hunan province.

 Not only scripts, but also letters can have iconic power to differentiate social groups.
 For example, the names of many heavy metal bands (e.g., Motörhead, Infernäl Mäjesty, Mötley Crüe) use umlauts "to index the musical genre as well as the notion of 'Gothic' more generally."
 This digraphic usage is called the "metal umlaut" (or "röck döts").

 Synchronic digraphia

 Synchronic digraphia is the coexistence of two or more writing systems for the same language.
 A modern example is the Serbo-Croatian language, which is written in either the Serbian Cyrillic alphabet or Gaj's Latin alphabet.
-Although most speakers can read and write both scripts, Catholic Croats and Muslim Bosniaks generally use Latin, while Orthodox Serbs and Montenegrins commonly use both.
+Although most speakers can read and write both scripts, Catholic Croats and Muslim Bosniaks generally use Latin, while Orthodox Serbs and Montenegrins generally use Cyrillic.
 However, older indigenous scripts were used much earlier, most notably Bosnian Cyrillic.
 Inuktitut is also officially digraphic, using both Latin and Inuktitut syllabics.
-In Hindustani, the Devanagari or Persian script generally follows the Hindi and Urdu standards and the speaker's religious affiliation, though Urdu is sometimes written in Devanagari in India.
+In Hindustani, the Devanagari or Urdu script generally follows the Hindi and Urdu standards and the speaker's religious affiliation, though Urdu is sometimes written in Devanagari in India.
 Digraphia is limited, however, in that most people know only one script.
 Similarly, depending on which side of the Punjab border a Punjabi language speaker lives in, India or Pakistan, and religious affiliation, they will use the Gurmukhi or Shahmukhi script respectively.
 The former shares similarities with Devanagari and the latter is essentially a derivative of the Urdu writing script (Perso-Arabic).
+The Arvanitic dialect of Albanian is written in both the Greek alphabet and Latin (Δασκαρίνα Πινότσ̈ι/Dhaskarina Pinoçi.)

 The Japanese writing system has unusually complex digraphia.
 William C. Hannas distinguishes two digraphic forms of Japanese: "true digraphia" of occasionally using rōmaji Latin alphabet for a few loanwords like DVD, and of regularly using three scripts (technically, "trigraphia") for different functions.
-Japanese is written with kanji "Chinese character" logographs used for Sino-Japanese vocabulary; hiragana used for native Japanese words and for grammatical endings; and katakana used for foreign borrowings or graphic emphasis.
+Japanese is written with kanji "Chinese character" logographs used for both Sino-Japanese vocabulary as well as native vocabulary; hiragana used for native Japanese words without kanji or difficult kanji, and for grammatical endings; and katakana used for foreign borrowings or graphic emphasis.
 Nihon, for instance, the primary name of Japan, is normally written 日本 (literally, "sun's origin") in kanji – but is occasionally written にほん in hiragana, ニホン in katakana, or Nihon in rōmaji ("romanization").
 Japanese users have a certain amount of flexibility in choosing between scripts, and their choices can have social meaning.